 As markets move globally, customer service is needed 24/7.
 Agents cannot maintain 24/7 coverage without putting up additional costs for a business.
 Most companies are starting to look for ways to balance between tasks an agent can accomplish, and those that can be handed off to intelligent solutions.
 As a result, chatbots provide a cheaper, more scalable alternative for customer service.
 Chatbots will still need assistance for more complex issues, so utilizing both bots and agents will significantly boost your overall customer service.

 Machine learning shifts the control of influence from leadership to the flow of data.
-Automation has greatly reduce the time it takes to do many manual processes.
-Tasks like categorizing tickets, recommending solutions, and sorting inventory can be easily managed with machine learning.
+Automation has greatly reduced the time it takes to do many manual processes.
+Tasks like categorizing tickets, recommending solutions, and sorting inventory can easily be managed with machine learning.
 The more data a company has to work with, the more the machines learn, the smarter and more accurate their algorithms become.
 Machines do most of the ‘heavy’ thinking and employees can focus on more complex tasks.

 With big data comes big data visualizations.
-Our brains process visual information faster and more holistically than with text.
+Our brains process visual information faster and more wholistically than with text.
 Workers can develop different types of infographics – such as terrain models and demographic charts – using AI assisted software to chunk down complex data sets and make things easier to interpret.

 With the help of AI, typically in the form of bot assistants operating within large sales ecosystems, salespeople can better review and measure performance data to help reduce the number of hours spent on non-essential tasks.

 AI allows marketing and sales teams to better spot trends within areas that have huge data sets, such as sales activity across sales cycles, consumer activity, and the buyer journey.
 Companies can design working practices that are more successful based on research and analysis and can target their audience more accurately in their campaigns.
-In 2017, Salesforce conducted a study of marketing leaders worldwide, and the results showed that more than 60 percent of marketers envision leveraging AI to create dynamic landing pages, websites, programmatic advertising and media buying.
+In 2017, Salesforce conducted a study of marketing leaders worldwide, and the results showed that more than 60% of marketers envision leveraging AI to create dynamic landing pages, websites, programmatic advertising and media buying.